-- Give a brief outline of the organisation/place where you worked and their primary business
+- Give a brief outline of the organisation and their primary business.

-- Discuss the type of role you had, your place in the team, and the primary responsibilities of that role
+- Discuss the type of role you had, your place in the team and primary responsibilities.

-- Keep eye contact with the other people in the interview, especially when they are talking to you
+- Maintain eye contact with the other people in the interview, especially when they are talking to you

-- Do try to be conversational when talking to your interviewers or when answering questions.
-It makes for a more relaxing experience and allows the interview to progress naturally
+- Try to be conversational when talking to your interviewers or when answering questions.
+It makes for a more relaxing experience and allows the interview to progress more naturally.

-- Be confident of your skills and sell yourself.
-If you have skills from your background in a different industry, draw parallels and show how that experience could benefit you in this role
+- Be confident in your skills and sell yourself.
+If you have skills from your background in a different industry, draw parallels and show how that experience could benefit you in this role.

-- Reasons for leaving.
-If you had a positive reason for leaving a role or employer, don’t be afraid to talk about it but refrain from talking negatively of the previous roles and organisations
+- If you had a positive reason for leaving a role or employer, don’t be afraid to talk about it.
+But avoid talking negatively about previous roles and organisations.

 Just as there are some things you should do at an interview, there are some things that you should never do.